matoblac/my-ecs-app/backend/src/domain/chat/ReadMe.md

   * Data structures (value objects)
   * Business rules (domain services)
   * Abstract contracts for data access (repository interfaces)

 * **The domain does NOT define**:

   * How data is stored (no SQL or ORM code)
   * How data is sent over the network (no HTTP/WebSocket code)
   * Any AWS, Postgres, or framework-specific code

-The domain is the *brain* of your backend.
-If you had to port the app to a new stack or framework, you’d re-use this code with minimal changes.

 ---